 The BID Area

 The BID footprint for Aberdeen covers the heart of the city centre and contains many of the main retail, office and leisure areas.
-The BID footprint was defined as a result of detailed consultation with representatives of each of the key business sectors to gain an understanding of the extent and strength of support for inclusion within the area.
+The BID footprint was defined through a detailed consultation with representatives of each of the key business sectors to gain an understanding of the extent and strength of support for inclusion within the area.
 It has remained unchanged since the creation of Aberdeen Inspired in 2011.

 The re-ballot process is conducted in line with specific legislation passed by the Scottish Government in 2007, and in terms of many of the underlying principles, it closely mirrors the electoral process for local and national elections.